 Each pre-defined report contains unique content focused on a specific purpose.
 Each report contains tabular and/or map-based results.
 You can configure any report to schedule the report delivery (daily, weekly, monthly) or run reports on demand; confine the report to a pre-defined region with Zones (geofencing), export reports as PDF, Excel or KML files, and output reports for printing.

 For optimum reporting performance, connect the router’s ignition line (white wire on the power connector) to the vehicle ignition and connect the router to the vehicle bus as described in the MP70 Hardware User Guide.
-Many reports will not function correctly if the gateway is not wired correctly.
+Many reports will not function correctly if the router is not wired correctly.

 In ALEOS, you must also enable: